-Keep in mind there are relatively few investments that are truly "risk-free."
+Keep in mind there are relatively few investments that are truly "risk-free", not even money market funds.
 Virtually every investment except treasury bills or notes has risk attached to them.
 However, there is a varying degree of risk depending on what you choose to invest in.

 Why now may be the time for lower-risk investments

 Over the last decade, investors have gotten relatively little yield out of low-risk investments.
 This is because the banks will often issue these products and accounts reflective of whatever policy rates are at that time.